Workshop instructors

 Garrett Hack

-The internationally known cabinetmaker with his penchant for beautiful details has written two books (The Handplane Book and Classic Hand Tools), he teaches many different woodworking topics in the US, in Canada, the UK, and Japan, and he runs a small farm in Vermont/USA.
-His furniture projects have been acknowledged in various magazines and books.
-He also works for the magazine Fine Woodworking.
+The internationally renowned cabinetmaker with a penchant for enchanting details is the author of two books (The Handplane Book and Classic Hand Tools), teaches a wide range of woodworking subjects in the USA, Canada, the UK and Japan and runs a small farm in Vermont/USA.
+His furniture projects have been recognised in numerous magazines and books.
+He is a contributor to Fine Woodworking magazine.

 Workshops with Garrett Hack